 Research participants and context

 This study involved 20 prospective teachers who were pursuing their teaching certification for first and second grades at a teacher training college of the Arab community in Israel.
 The course content was centered on four areas of geometric thinking: properties of shapes, spatial relationships, transformations and symmetry, and visualization.
-The research specifically focused on three sessions that emphasized the inclusion relationships.
+The research specifically focused on three sessions that emphasized inclusion relationships.
 The teaching and learning process throughout the course was grounded in discussions during mathematical events, highlighting various ways of thinking and addressing common errors in the selected topics.
-The three events, each comprising several sections, were developed based on literature and the researchers' experience in teaching geometry (see Figure 1).
+The three events, each comprising several sections, were developed based on literature and the researchers’ experience in teaching geometry (see Figure 1).
 One of the researchers conducted the course and was accompanied by other researchers.
-She presented events that encouraged students to promote understanding of inclusion relationships.
-Her role was to facilitate learning, and motivate students to independently promote their understanding while providing opportunities for them to explore methods of justification, and engage in discussions.
+She presented events that encouraged participants to promote understanding of inclusion relationships.
+Her role was to facilitate learning and motivate students to independently promote their understanding while providing opportunities for them to explore methods of justification and engage in discussions.

-Data sources, Procedure and analyses
+Data sources, procedures, and analyses

-The data collected from three sources: pre- and post-questionnaires, which include verbal and visual tasks related to quadrilaterals inclusion relationships (e.g. Is a square a kit?
-Yes/No/Don't know.
-Explain your answer).the third source are observations of class discussions, that are recorded on video and transcribed verbatim.
+The data were collected from three sources.
+The first two were pre- and post-questionnaires, which included verbal and visual tasks related to inclusion relationships among quadrilaterals (e.g., Is a square a kite?
+Yes/No/Don’t know.
+Explain your answer).
+The third source was observations of class discussions, which were recorded on video and transcribed verbatim.

-Firstly, initial information was collected regarding participants' understanding through their responses to the pre-questionnaire, followed by participants' engagement in analyzing mathematical events.
+Initial information was collected regarding participants’ understanding through their responses to the pre-questionnaire, followed by participants’ engagement in analyzing mathematical events.
 Finally, the post-questionnaire was administered.
-The pre-and post-questionnaire data were analyzed using thematic content analysis (Braun & Clarke, 2006).
+The pre-questionnaire and post-questionnaire data were analyzed using thematic content analysis (Braun & Clarke, 2006).
 The researchers categorized the data based on frameworks provided by Haj-Yahya and Hershkowitz (2013) and additional categories that emerged during the analysis.
-The observations analyzed in two stages.
-The first is based on Toulmin's argumentation model (Toulmin, 2003), beginning with creating an argument log.
-This log was based on observing all class discussions in the classroom and highlighting discussions whenever participants drew conclusions.
+The observations were analyzed in two stages.
+The first was based on Toulmin’s (2003) argumentation model, beginning with creating an argument log.
+This log was based on observing all discussions in the classroom and highlighting discussions whenever participants drew conclusions.
 These conclusions were marked, collected, and organized according to the components of the argument model: data, claim, warrant, backing, rebuttal, and qualifier.

 Figure 1

-The Second Mathematical Event, The Square Sand the KiteK
+The Second Mathematical Event: The Square and the Kite

 Findings

-The findings reveal significant shifts in participants' understanding and identification of inclusion relationships among various shapes, particularly squares, rectangles, parallelograms, and kites; through both verbal and visual tasks, administered before and after engagement with mathematical events.
-The results demonstrate marked improvements in participants' ability to recognize and justify inclusion relationships, moving from narrow, prototypical understandings to broader, more inclusive conceptualizations of geometric shapes.
-The following sections detail these changes, highlighting the specific improvements in participants' understanding of shape hierarchies and their ability to explain them.
+The findings reveal significant shifts in participants’ understanding and identification of inclusion relationships among various shapes, particularly squares, rectangles, parallelograms, and kites.
+This emerged through both verbal and visual tasks administered before and after engagement with mathematical events.
+The results demonstrate marked improvements in participants’ ability to recognize and justify inclusion relationships, moving from narrow, prototypical understandings to broader, more inclusive conceptualizations of geometric shapes.
+The following sections detail these changes, highlighting the specific improvements in participants’ understanding of shape hierarchies and their ability to explain them.

-The findings reveal a significant transition in participants' understanding of inclusion relationships among shapes (See Table 1).
-There is a clear shift from misidentification to correct identification of these relationships, evident not only in the participants' responses but also in their underlying reasoning.
+The findings reveal a significant transition in participants’ understanding of inclusion relationships among shapes (see Table 1).
+There is a clear shift from misidentification to correct identification of these relationships, evident not only in the participants’ responses but also in their underlying reasoning.
 Initially, participants tended to base their judgments on non-critical attributes exclusive to prototypical examples.
 However, post-intervention, their reasoning evolved to reflect a more sophisticated understanding.
 Participants began to justify their responses based on formal definitions of the containing group, explicitly explain how one group is included within another, or demonstrate an understanding that the attributes of one shape are fully encompassed within the attributes of another shape.

 Table 1

-Examples from Identification Iof Inclusion Relationships - the Verbal Tasks
+Examples from Identification of Inclusion Relationships - the Verbal Tasks